spatialthoughts/qgis-tutorials/source/docs/introduction.rst

 ============

 `QGIS <http://qgis.org>`_ is a popular open-source GIS with advanced capabilities.
-Here is a series of tutorials and tips that show you how to how to use it to tackle common GIS problems.
+Here is a series of tutorials and tips that show you how to use it to tackle common GIS problems.

 You may use these tutorials as a self-paced course to learn the software